topjs/oh-my-home/README.md

 # env-autoconf

-This is scripts for auto-configuring personal development environment, including `Vim, Tmux`.
+This are scripts for auto-configuring personal development environment, including `Vim, Tmux`.